 - The Lord’s Supper.
 At most Wednesday evening Bible Study meetings we celebrate the ‘Lord’s Supper’ (sometimes spoken of as the ‘Communion Service’ or the ‘Breaking of Bread’).
 In this service, Christians remember the death of the Lord Jesus as they eat bread and drink wine together.
 The Bible teaches however, that not everyone should take part in the Lord’s Supper.
 A person who does so wrongly ‘eats and drinks judgment to himself’.
 The only people who should take part are those who are true Christians, church members who are fully committed to the life of the church.
 Others are welcome to observe..

 - We Believe.
-Take a look at the 1689 Baptist Confession of faith, a summary of what the Bible teaches and we believe.
+Take a look at the 1689 Baptist Confession of faith & The Baptist Affirmation of Faith 1966, a summary of what the Bible teaches and we believe.

 Everyone’s talking about worship these days!
 How do you assess worship?

 - True worship is addressed to God himself – the infinite Creator and Sovereign Lord.
 It is offered in a spirit of seriousness, reverence and fear..

 - True worship is humble – true worshippers never forget the fact that we are sinful creatures approaching the Holy God whom the Bible describes as ‘a consuming fire’..